March 24

 No, Nationwide Coin and Bullion Reserve is not a scam.
 They are still operating and they won't be if they were a scam.
 However, the complains filed upon them can make you question the quality of their service.

 As an investor, no one wants to jump through a lot of hoops and problems.
 Furthermore, the complete lack of information about their CEO or founder is alarming for me.
 If you can't trust the owner, then can you even trust the company at all?
+They even got involved in a lawsuit, which in itself is a massive red flag.

 Do you have your own experience with this company?
 Feel free to share it with us below in the comments!